 It Should Cater to Your Medical Needs

-The best doctor to help you with your detox diet plan is one that considers your medical issues as well as lifestyle issues when creating your plan.
+The best doctor to help you with your detox diet plan is one that considers your medical issues as well as lifestyle issues when creating your personalized plan.
 They will conduct testing prior to planning to make sure your detox matches your health.

 Some medical conditions do not allow for fasting.
 Some require taking medicine with food.
 And still others may see greater benefits with bigger restrictions.
 Your bloodwork, your lab reports, and your assessment results will help determine the best plan for your detox diet.

 It Should Give You All the Nutrients You Need in a Day

 When detoxing, you may be eliminating some of your go-to items that provide nutritional value to you daily.
 Your doctor will create a plan that still delivers the nutrients you need to maintain energy, regulate emotions, and keep you motivated to see the detox through to the end.

 A good detox diet plan may eliminate certain foods, but it won’t eliminate nutrition.
 Whether you are drinking detox teas, smoothies or juice blends, or all the above, you should still get the vitamins and minerals needed to help your body function properly.

 Length of the Detox Diet Plan Should Match Your Needs